PanLiyuan/hyper-protect-dbaas/index.md

 <p>The Hyper Protect DBaaS dashboard provides the necessary information to connect to a database.
 <ol>
-<li>You can run the mongo shell command that is provided at the Hyper Protect DBaaS dashboard.
+<li>For MongoDB, you can run the mongo shell command that is provided at the Hyper Protect DBaaS dashboard.
 Click on the icon next to the command to copy it to your clipboard.</li>
 <li>If the secure data connection fails with an SSL error, specify the obtained CA file to validate the server certificate.
 Add the parameter **--sslCAFile** to indicate the CA file.</li>
 </ol>
 <b>Example:</b>